David Buckel: Legacy

-Kaelber donated a small grove of trees to Buckel's memory in Prospect Park through their Prospect Park Alliance Tree Registry program.
-The grove was composed of one of each of three types of dogwoods (Kousa, Venus, and Florida Cultivar); two Stewardia; and three sweetgum trees.
+Comparisons to future self-immolations

 Four years after Buckel's death, on April 22, 2022, Wynn Bruce also died in an act of self-immolation while protesting climate change, this time at the United States Supreme Court Building in Washington D.C.
 Buckel's and Bruce's deaths were compared to each other in the media.

+In February 2024, Aaron Bushnell died as a result of self-immolation protesting the United States’ policies on supporting Israel during the Gaza-Israel conflict.
+Buckel's self-immolation and the ensuing online discussion was compared to Bushnell's self-immolation and the reasons behind each.